 - Planning for Quality, with a focus on the understanding of the various types of urban design products and the complexity of their delivery processes, as well as the understanding and delivery of urban design tools for guidance, incentive and control

-BENVGPL5 Spatial Planning (15 credits)
+BENVGPL5 Spatial Planning: Concepts and Contexts (15 credits)

 The module examines the evolution of the planning system in the UK with particular reference to spatial planning policy and spatial plan development, regulations and procedures governing plan-making processes and development control decisions.
 It aims to provide students with a thorough analysis of spatial planning and strategy development, including awareness of contemporary changes to planning, regeneration and place-shaping, the onset of spatial planning and its meanings, and its transformation into an enabling and community-supportive activity.
 It provides a conceptual and practical examination of the evolution of and search for spatial planning as a political exercise, including its origins in the European Community, and its application across and within the UK, within different territories and regions, and its application to local areas and neighbourhoods.
 The module also gains from the comparison of the UK planning system to other countries planning systems.